riscvarchive/rvm-csi/gap-analysis.md

 - There is no support for multiple privilege levels: it seems that M-mode-only systems have been largely assumed.
 - In some cases the functionality may not be fully thread-safe: implementation may rely on static data within the HAL implementation.
 - People constructing bare-metal systems might like APIs which are at a higher level of abstraction and thus easier to use.
 This comment applies also to people developing on a very "thin" RTOS like FreeRTOS.
 (FreeRTOS doesn't deal with interfacing to peripherals).

-## Bare-metal Systems

-As cheap hardware becomes more powerful, and as the focus on security concerns increases, the prevalence of operating systems in the embedded microcontroller space is increasing, and one might question the importance of "bare-metal" systems in the real world.
-However, the importance of easily creating a bare-metal system, either as a learning exercise, or as a step towards creation of a larger system, should not be under-stated.
-A key factor in promoting the switch to RISC-V is helping new developers to create tutorial applications.

 ## Proposed Strategy